samsad35/samsad35.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at CentraleSupelec in Rennes.
+I am a PhD student at CentraleSupelec, Rennes.
 My research interests are the analysis and understanding of latent representations of generative models by deep learning, with the aim of linking these latent representations with high-level variation factors such as emotions.
+My current activities are hierarchical modeling for multimodal data via dynamical variational autoencoder.

 ## News